 We invite proposals for every interest group that aim to amplify the voices and stories of minoritized Pentecostal and Charismatic scholars, movements, and themes.
 Papers should challenge the SPS academy to consider our global presence as a movement and amplify the voices of marginalized thinkers, as well as their histories and perspectives.
 Our conference will be dedicated to recovering historical and theological minoritized voices of old and new leaders/scholars/practitioners within our movement.
 How can US Pentecostal academic institutions and scholars attempt to define, articulate and reenvision our faith and practices without a genuine commitment to a minoritized periphery that has become the movement’s thriving force?
 Our aim will be to decenter the notion that the US and Europe are the main centers for thinking about the Pentecostal faith and consider the contributions of previously marginalized and minoritized voices who speak prophetically to us from the majority world.

-The call for papers is closed for this conference.
+The call for papers is now open for this conference.

-To submit a proposal to the Program Committee for consideration for the 2022 Annual Meeting, you must willing to become a member of the Society prior to November 1, 2021.
-If you are a current member, your membership must be renewed for 2022 prior to November 1, 2021.
-If you need to apply or renew your members, you may do so here.
+To submit a proposal to the Program Committee for consideration for the 2023 Annual Meeting, you must willing to become a member of the Society prior to November 1, 2022.
+If you are a current member, your membership must be renewed for 2023 prior to November 1, 2022.
+If you need to apply or renew your membership, you may do so here.